Styrene Price Trend and Forecast

 The market underwent instability in the third quarter of 2021.
 As Hurricane Ida made landfall on the Gulf Coast of the United States, the AmSty manufacturing facility at Saint James, Louisiana, with a production capacity of 950 KTPA, was shut down preemptively, affecting the pricing of the monomer in the region.
 Despite the fact that the impact was substantially smaller than that of winter storm Uri, supply remained poor owing to supply chain interruptions caused by hurricane Ida, which aggravated logistical issues in the United States.
 During the last week of September, the price was 1310 USD/MT.

-Vinylbenzene Price Trend For the Year 2020
+Vinylbenzene Price trend For the Year 2020

 Asia